 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.

 Cowboy boots aren’t an ideal choice of footwear when it comes to hiking.
 The lack of traction and high heels make them uncomfortable and unstable in the wild.
-Plus, the lack of proper cushioning can be tough on your feet after a few miles of walking.
+Plus, the lack of proper cushioning can be harsh on your feet after a few miles of walking.

 However, there are boots designed to wear when riding horses and are also suitable for hiking.
 These boots are not typical cowboy boots; they have soles with grip and laces.